True Grit: Justin Fields Shows Bears He Can Tough Out Wins - NewsBreak

 Miguel Cabrera hopes to return to Detroit Tigers in a few days: 'He wants to play'

 Detroit Tigers designated hitter Miguel Cabrera, on the injured list, took a trip to Ann Arbor on Saturday morning and attended a portion of Michigan football's 59-0 win over Connecticut at the Big House.
-By 2 p.m., Cabrera was in the Tigers' clubhouse.
-Not long after that, the 39-year-old took early batting practice on...
+Not long after that, the 39-year-old took early batting practice on the field in anticipation of...

 Baker, Southern Illinois stun Northwestern 31-24